How Afro and Black Latinos Remain Misunderstood and Marginalized

 Three joyful Afro-Latina women sharing smiles on a bright and sunny day.

 Many Latinos who don’t appear stereotypically “Latino” deal with having their race questioned fairly often.
-Most educated people don’t need to be reminded that the United States doesn’t have a welcoming history of people of races besides white.
+Most educated people don’t need to be reminded that the United States doesn’t have a welcoming history for people of races other than white.
 Therefore race, ethnicity, and identity that is non-white have simply been pushed into the othered “non-white” category.
 For Latinos, this is particularly challenging because, by most standards, Latino isn’t a race and is considered an ethnicity.

 Yet many Latinos still struggle with race and identity because while Latino is debated as a race, Latinos of various races present as they are, thus confusing non-Latinos whose only familiarity with the community is through stereotypes.
 Any internet search of what a Latino person “looks like” will confirm the utter and total inaccuracy of what Latinos actually look like.